 Where can you explore a tropical rainforest, an arid desert or a Scottish woodland in a single morning?

-School programmes are inter-disciplinary, and use the RBGE’s living collections of plants in its renowned Gardens and glasshouses to make learning come alive.
+School programmes are inter-disciplinary, and use the RBGE’s living collections of plants in our renowned Gardens and glasshouses to make learning come alive.

 All school programmes at the Royal Botanic Garden Edinburgh are age-appropriate and linked to Curriculum for Excellence Experiences & Outcomes, SQA qualifications and equally easily link to English and other curricular requirements.
 A visit to RBGE supports the Scottish Government's campaign for outdoor learning.